ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 -- Function to change the switch state and turn on/off the like function OnTriggerInteracted()
-    -- Flips the cached state of if the switch is on or off isSwitchOn = not isSwitchOn
+    -- Saves a way for the script to look up of the switch is currently on or off isSwitchOn = not isSwitchOn

     -- Turns on or off the switch/light based on cached state